 In the decimal system 0+=1, 1+=2,

 2+=3, etc., in the binary system 0+=1, 1+=10, 10+=11, 11+= 100, etc. From axiom 2 it follows that N has no last number.

 numbers is unique.
 The sequence of even numbers satisfies the first four axioms but not the fifth one.
-On the axioms rests the method of proof by complete induction: if P(n) is a proposition defined for each natural number n³a,
+On the axioms rests the method of proof by complete induction: if P(n) is a proposition defined for each natural number n > a,

-and P(a) is true, and P(n+) is true if P(n) is true, then P(n) is true for any n³a.
+and P(a) is true, and P(n+) is true if P(n) is true, then P(n) is true for any n > a.

-For each a, a+>a.
 If a>b and b>c, then a>c, for each trio a, b, c.

 Because the first relation frame does not have objects, it makes no sense to introduce an ensemble of possibilities besides any numerical character class.

 Quine 1963, 107-116.

 (see Gödel 1962) proved that any system of axioms for the natural numbers allows of unprovable statements.
 This means that Peano’s axiom system is not logically complete.

 between mathematics and empirical science have been vastly exaggerated.’
 Barrow 1992, 137: ‘Even arithmetic contains randomness.
 Some of its truths can only be ascertained by experimental investigation.
 Seen in this light it begins to resemble

 an experimental science.’
 See Shapiro 1997, 109-112; Brown 1999, 182-191.

 Goldbach’s conjecture, saying that each even number can be written as the sum of two primes in at least one way, dates from 1742, but is at the end of the 20th century neither proved nor disproved.

 natural numbers 1 to n, starting from 3 the sieve eliminates all even numbers, all triples, all quintets except 5, (the quartets and sixtuplets have already been eliminated), all numbers divisible by 7 except 7 itself, etc., until one reaches the

 first number larger than Ön.
 Then all primes smaller than n remain on the sieve.
 For very large prime numbers, this method consumes so much time that the resolution of a very large number into its factors is used as a key in cryptography.

 There are much more sequences of natural numbers subject to a characteristic law or prescription.
 An example is the sequence of Fibonacci (Leonardo of Pisa, circa 1200).
 Starting from the numbers 1 and 2, each member is the sum of the two preceding ones: 1,

 2, 3, 5, 8, 13, … This sequence plays a part in the description of several natural processes and structures, see Amundson 1994, 102-106

 a class with only one element, but I think that such an equivocation is liable to lead to misunderstandings.

 to the elements of the set may preclude such a paradox.
 This means that a set cannot be a member of itself, not even if the elements are sets themselves.